akashvadnala/akashvadnala/README.md

 ### About me

-Present Undergradate in Electronics and Communication Engineering at National Institute of Technology Calicut.
-I love web developing and to solve coding problems and I'm open to opportunities.
+Student at NIT Calicut.
+Incomming SDE @VISA Inc. I love web developing and to solve coding problems.